HauxLee/WebDevPortfolio/README.md

 Feel free to contact me for any information or if you have any questions.

 Thank you for visiting my Web Development Portfolio!

+---

+This markdown update incorporates a direct link to the showcase of Project 1, allowing viewers to easily access and view your project.